 On the site of Woolworth’s, the location of a non-violent protest in the Civil Rights movement where four students began “sit-ins” at a whites-only lunch counter, the International Civil Rights Center and Museum is one of the leading museums that preserves the history of these sit-ins and those that helped move the Civil Rights Movement forward.

-Visits to the museums are either self led or led by an experienced guide, and the use of artifacts, lifesize models and architecture and videos.
+Visits to the museums are currently by prearranged appointment, and you’ll experience artifacts, lifesize models and architecture and videos.

 The history is sobering, but important, and this is a must-visit for Greensboro visitors.

 With over 7 acres, this is one of the best things to do in Greensboro, NC for families who want to get some fresh air.

 It’s also a popular wedding and event venue due to the beautiful gardens and sculptures.